MohamadSoubra/AccountingSoftware/README.md

-# InvoicingApp
+# AccountingApp
-App that produces Invoices
+A system that manages customers, clients and suppliers and creates invoices, receipts and client and supplier statements